PolomskiBartlomiej/gradle-experimental-compile-task/README.md

 # gradle-experimental-compile-task
-The main goal of this project is simple implementation of compile task managing parameter of java compile
+The main goal of this project is simple implementation of parametrized compilation task

-# assumptions of experimental compile task
+# experimental compile task assumptions
 * Should be able to manage target and source parameters from java compile

   Compile parameters are defines in `gralde.properties`